480.621.6657 | email

 SeaWorld

-Issued about 10 certs after their IPO then went electronic.
+Issued about 10 certs after IPO then went paperless.
 Go figure?

 Steinway

-Decision at time of IPO (May 2012) to not issue paper certificates.
+Decision at time of IPO (May 2012) to be paperless

 Human Genome Sciences